Files and Directories¶

 #\o

-If the first argument to PEEK-CHAR is a character, the function will skip all
+If the first argument to PEEK-CHAR is a character, the function will

 characters until that particular character is found: